 Things to Do in Clifton: Order Fresh Baked Goods

 Despite the building’s long history, which dates back to the 1800s, you’ll still be able to enjoy its original Italian marble bar top, stools, stained glass bar back, and working soda fountain!
 Even better, you can find keto, gluten free, vegetarian, and vegan options as well!
-No need to make separate plans to accommodate dietary restrictions!
+There is no need to make separate plans to accommodate dietary restrictions!

 And Book a Room Upstairs

-The Screen Door Inn also features one-of-a-kind decor like refurbished claw-foot bathtubs, original wood floors and exposed brick walls, and a mirror that is at least 100 years old!
-Offering affordable prices and spacious, comfortable rooms, you might as well spend the night and make your list of things to do in Clifton that much longer!
-What’s even better is you’ll get to have a complimentary breakfast at the Corner Drug Cafe!
+The Screen Door Inn also features one-of-a-kind décor like refurbished claw-foot bathtubs, original wood floors, exposed brick walls, and a mirror that is at least 100 years old!
+Offering affordable prices and spacious, comfortable rooms, you might as well spend the night and make your list of things to do in Clifton TX that much longer!
+What’s even better is that you’ll get to have a complimentary breakfast at the Corner Drug Café!

 Things to Do in Clifton: Go Antiquing